barsoom/gridlook/README.md

 ## Notes

-A Ember UI is in progress, so there are parts in the project yet to hook up.

 Don't worry about deploy downtime etc. SendGrid will retry:

 > SendGrid expects a 200 HTTP response to the POST, otherwise the event notification will be retried.